ethanj43214/Godavari-Basin-Flood-Prediction/README.md

 # Godavari Basin Flood Prediction & Hydrological Analysis

-A data science project focused on flood prediction in the Godavari river basin using multi-source hydrological and meteorological data collected across 15 stations.
+A project focused on flood prediction in the Godavari river basin using multi-source hydrological and meteorological data collected across 15 stations.

 ---

 ## 🎯 Objective

-Built a flood prediction model for the Godavari Basin by integrating data from multiple sources and exploring deep learning approaches (LSTM & GRU).
+The Godavari river is one of India's largest rivers, flowing through Maharashtra, Telangana, and Andhra Pradesh.
+It is highly flood-prone during the monsoon season (June–September), causing widespread destruction every year — damaging crops, displacing communities, and claiming lives across the basin.

+Flood events are difficult to predict accurately because they depend on a complex combination of factors — not just rainfall alone, but also river discharge, soil moisture, temperature, humidity, wind speed, and surface pressure all interacting together over time.

+This project aims to:
+- Collect and integrate real hydrological and meteorological data from 15 stations across the Godavari basin spanning 7 monsoon seasons (2018–2025)
+- Build a clean, structured dataset combining 12 parameters from 3 data sources (WRIS, NASA POWER, IMDLib)
+- Train deep learning models (LSTM & GRU) to learn time-series patterns and predict flood events before they occur

+LSTM and GRU models are specifically suited for this task as they are designed to remember patterns across time sequences — which is critical since flood conditions build up over several days before an event actually occurs.
 ---

 ## 📍 Study Area